Questions remain about cost of federal student loan debt relief action - NewsBreak

 Our Washington News Bureau spoke with the National Taxpayers Union Foundation, which is a conservative-leaning group that focuses on the impact policies have on taxpayers.

-The group estimates that student loan debt relief will cost around $400 billion.
+The group estimates the student loan debt relief will cost around $400 billion.

 Comments / 0